WAKATI

 The era we’re born into, the environment we grow up in and the teachings we gain along the way each of these affects the way we see other cultures and peoples.
 Time records our experiences with our families and values.
 Time provides context for these experiences and provides space for wisdom to accumulate.
 Time reflects the way we choose to treat our environment and our people.
 It shapes what we choose to define as ourselves.

 These identities are tied to the history of Kenya and its 40 tribes.
 But also to the historic relationship of colonialistic pressures brought by the west, for example The United Kingdom, upon african nations.
 Kenya has been changed by time and by its relationship to the west.
-And, my relationship with my blackness, my africanness and my humanness has changed as I have immigrated from Kenya as a Luhya child to a norwegian adult. | We hope and want to share Wakati with broader audience to open up more conversations within this theme but also for the sake of pure love for dance.
+Just as my relationship to my own image has changed as I have immigrated from Kenya as a Luhya child to a norwegian adult.
+Wakati examines how individual experiences are woven into social change and historical events, and how art can contribute to understanding the past while imagining the future. |